 - Individuals from diverse backgrounds and those who promote diversity and a culture of inclusion are encouraged to apply.

-To apply, submit the following PDF documents at http://ohsujobs.com, applying for IRC84886.
+To apply, submit the following documents as a single PDF to Amy Johnson at firstname.lastname@example.org.

 - Cover letter summarizing your previous research accomplishments, your career objectives, and how participating in this program would allow you to reach those objectives.